astropy/astropy/docs/development/releasing.rst

 A bit more initial effort is required for an Astropy release that has a corresponding astropy-helpers release.
-The main reason for this more complex procedure is to allow the Astropy core to be tested aginst the new helpers before anything is released.
+The main reason for this more complex procedure is to allow the Astropy core to be tested against the new helpers before anything is released.
 Hence the following procedure should be added to the beginning of the above procedure when this is required.

 .. note::

-    This procedure applies both for regular relesease *and* release candidates.
+    This procedure applies both for regular release *and* release candidates.
     The only change of the below for release candidates is that the branch in astropy-helpers should be names "release-<version>rc#" instead of "release-<version>".